alanpecero/E-CommerceValidation/README.md

 - 🛍️ **Adding items to the cart** and completing checkout.
 - ➕🗑️ **Adding multiple items** to the cart and **removing items** before purchase.

-## 📁 Project Structure

-E-CommerceValidation/
-├── pages/
-│   ├── LoginPage.js
-│   ├── InventoryPage.js
-│   ├── CartPage.js
-│   ├── CheckoutPage.js
-│   └── CheckoutOverviewPage.js
-├── tests/
-│   ├── login.spec.js
-│   ├── failedLogin.spec.js
-│   ├── cartModification.spec.js
-│   └── checkout.spec.js
-├── playwright.config.js
-└── package.json

 ## SETUP

-#Install Dependencies
+Install Dependencies ->
 npm install

-#Install Playwright browsers
-npx playwright install
+Install Playwright browsers -> npx playwright install

-#Run all tests
+Run all tests ->
 npx playwright test

-#Run a specific test file
+Run a specific test file ->
 npx playwright test tests/login.spec.js

-##NOTES
+## NOTES

 The scripts are designed to be run headlessly by default but can be configured for headed runs for debugging.